-During late November and December, some eastward propagation associated with the MJO is evident in negative velocity potential anomalies.
+During late November and early December, some eastward propagation associated with the MJO is evident in velocity potential anomalies.

-The large scale velocity potential pattern is less coherent than the previous week and shows anomalous upper-level convergence over parts of the Pacific Ocean, North America, and Indian Ocean with upper-level divergence across northern South America, western Africa, and northern Australia.
+The large scale velocity potential pattern shows anomalous upper-level convergence over the America's and Africa with upper-level divergence across the Maritime continent and the western Pacific.